 Investors typically need higher down payments than owner-occupants

-Traditional mortgages require a downpayment of 20 percent.
-Buyers can sometimes get mortgages with lower down payments, though they’ll have to pay for mortgage insurance, or PMI.
+Traditional mortgages require a down payment of 20 percent.
+Buyers can sometimes get mortgages with lower down payments, though they’ll have to pay for private mortgage insurance, or PMI.

-If you’re buying property as an investment, and will not occupy the property, you’ll have to meet different criteria to get a mortgage.
-PMI doesn’t cover investment properties, so you’ll have to put down at least 20 percent, or even more, to get traditional financing.
-Lenders assume on more risk with investment properties, so they might require 25 or 30 percent down, especially to qualify for better interest rates.
+If you’re buying property as an investment and don’t plan to live there, you’ll have to meet different criteria to get a mortgage.
+Investment properties don’t qualify for PMI, so you’ll have to put down at least 20 percent, and possibly more, to get traditional financing.
+Lenders generally assume more risk with investment properties, so they might require 25 or 30 percent down, depending on the interest rates on offer.

 FHA loans can be suitable for:

 - Buyers who don’t have enough saved up for a large down payment